Sign Up

 First Nation Stories

-Explore a captivating collection of stories from First Nations authors, brought to you by Community Arts Network, Uniting WA and Writing WA.
+Explore a captivating collection of stories from First Nations authors, brought to you by Community Arts Network, Uniting WA, Night Parrot Press and Writing WA.
 The Short Story Machine offers an interactive experience where, with just a press of a button, you can receive a randomly dispensed story.

 This unique event celebrates the rich storytelling traditions of First Nations communities, providing a platform for their voices to be heard and appreciated.
 Each story is a window into the diverse cultures, histories, and perspectives of First Nations authors, offering a profound and enriching experience for all.